 How To: Describe your Data Model

-The wq framework does not come with a canned data model by default.
-This makes the framework extremely flexible to adapt to a variety of project workflows, but means you will need to think a bit about how to structure your data before continuing.
+The wq framework’s default project template provides a simple survey schema with Category and Observation models, but this is designed to be replaced with a custom schema. wq is extremely flexible to adapt to a variety of project workflows, but you may need to think a bit about how to structure your data before continuing.
 In the simplest case, you will have a single web form that populates a single database table.
 More advanced cases will have multiple inter-related tables, some filled in at the same time and others filled out separately. wq makes it easy to start simple and add more complexity later.

 wq uses the Django model syntax as the primary way to define a data schema.
 After installing wq and starting a project via

-models.py is used to tell Django how to create the database table(s) corresponding to your schema.
-Then,
+models.pyis used to tell Django how to create the database table(s) corresponding to your schema.

 There are three ways to create a new model definition.
 The list of available field/question types is listed here.